 (6) The Providence Police Department shall abide by the provisions of this ordinance at all times, including when working in collaboration with outside law enforcement agencies.

 (i) Accountability and Enforcement:

-- When conducting a stop or search, a police officer must provide their name and badge number.
+i) When conducting a stop or search, a police officer must provide their federal identification number.

-- Any law enforcement officer who has engaged, is engaging, or continues to engage in violations of any section of this ordinance.
+ii) Any law enforcement officer who has engaged, is engaging, or continues to engage in knowing and willful violations of any section of this ordinance.

 The provisions of this Ordinance shall be severable.
 If any phrase, clause, sentence or provision of this Ordinance is declared by a court of competent jurisdiction to be invalid, the validity of the remainder of the Ordinance and its applicability to any other agency, person or circumstances shall not be affected.